trents/numbeo-soup/README.md

 # numbeo-soup
-Using BeautifulSoup to extract data points from Numbeo
+This script uses the Python BeautifulSoup library to extract specific city data from Numbeo.